 We are looking for a Toxicologic Pathologist with extensive experience in the assessment of tissues from toxicology studies of large molecules.
 This Associate Director role will report directly to the Head of Pathology.
 The selected individual will have primary responsibility for pathology peer review of regulatory studies conducted at CROs.
 In addition, s/he will also provide pathology support of our in-house Discovery efforts across all Therapeutic Areas.
-S/he will also be encouraged to develop expertise in Ocular pathology, supporting Regeneron's growing portfolio of therapeutic molecules targeted at Ophthalmic indications.
+S/he will also be encouraged to develop expertise in Ear pathology, supporting Regeneron's novel initiatives and collaborations to develop therapeutic molecules targeted at middle and inner ear indications.

 A TYPICAL DAY MIGHT LOOK LIKE :